Driving Under The Influence (DUI)

 Administrative Proceedings of a DUI start with the Department of Licensing (DOL) and can affect your right and privilege to drive.
 The DOL will be notified by law enforcement of a DUI arrest and will begin the administrative process.
 If you do not request an administrative hearing right away you will lose your license in some fashion, either a suspension or revocation.
-This will of course lead to additional fees imposed by the DOL and perhaps third party companies should you need to obtain a ignition interlock license.
+This will of course lead to additional fees imposed by the DOL and perhaps third party companies should you need to obtain SR-22 Insurance or an ignition interlock license.

 The state of Washington defines Driving Under the Influence (DUI) as a criminal offense for any person who drives a motor vehicle while under the influence of alcohol or drugs.
 It’s considered a per se violation for anyone who drives under the influence of either alcohol or marijuana with a certain amount of the substance in their system.
 Anyone who has an alcohol concentration of .08 or higher in their breath or blood is considered over the legal limit.
 For marijuana, the legal limit is 5.00 nano-grams of THC.
 It is important to know you don’t necessarily have to be over those limits to be found in violation of the law.
 If you’re found to have consumed alcohol or drugs and your ability to drive is affected, then you can be found to be in violation of the law.
 Read More

 Call Now For A Free Confidential Consultation, 24/7